Get a demo of Culture Amp

 How does Europe compare?

-On the lower side, people in Europe had much lower favorable scores than average in Fairness, Action, and Work Pressure.
+On the lower side, people in Europe had much lower favorable scores than average in Decision Making, Action, and Performance Effectiveness.

-People working in Europe are more engaged than Benelux.
-People working in Europe are less engaged than Eastern Europe, APAC, North America, and Middle East.
+People working in Europe are less engaged than APAC, Eastern Europe, North America, and Middle East.

-The highest scoring question for Europe had 88% of people agreeing that they understand how their work contributes to %[Company]%'s mission (-2% compared to overall) while they were generally most positive about Contribution to Broader Purpose.
+The highest scoring question for Europe had 89% of people agreeing that The work that they do at %[Company]% is important (-4% compared to overall) while they were generally most positive about Contribution to Broader Purpose.

-People in Europe were generally least favourable about Action, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 17% of people disagreeing (+3% above average).
+People in Europe were generally least favourable about Decision Making, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 17% of people disagreeing (+3% above average).

 Which questions matter the most?